HugoDaniel/hugodaniel.com/content/projects/shader-canvas.md

   * Requires good knowledge of the graphics API structure to get started.
 - Can become verbose.
-  * Lots of tags are hard to manage with good collapsing and grouping features. <br>
+  * Lots of tags are hard to manage without good collapsing and grouping features. <br>
   `<shader-canvas>` tries to tackle this by providing containers and a way to reference their contents.
-- Development is done with a descriptive approach
+- A descriptive approach to development
-  * The compound gains with this approach can be big but they are not always clear and are hard to explain.
+  * The compound gains by this approach can be significant, but they are not always clear and are hard to explain.

 ## Compose and create

-With `<shader-canvas>` you can also create your own beautiful abstractions and compositions with the low level graphics tags.
+With `<shader-canvas>`, you can also create your own beautiful abstractions and compositions with low-level graphics tags.

-You can create your own tags and split the graphics api into composable parts.
+You can create your tags and split the graphics API into composable parts.

-As an example, the triangle from the code above can also be done with something like this:
+As an example, you might want to redo the triangle from the code with something like this: